 However, Westinghouse involved a "seemingly rare situation."
 Id.
 The Westinghouse exception to letting inconsistent general verdicts stand applies sparingly. "[I]n most cases where a jury renders inconsistent verdicts, the trial judge must allow those verdicts to stand because 'it is unclear whose ox has been gored."
 Id. at 903 (quoting United States v.
 Powell, 469 U.S. 57, 65 (1984)).
-District courts may "reconcile the verdicts without intruding upon the jury's fact-finding role" only under "very limited circumstances," where "there is an identifiable error that only could have affected one of the verdicts," "where the far short of the standard for a Rule 50(a) exception based on an "ambiguous or inartfully made" motion.

-necessary factual findings can be determined from the pattern of verdicts," and where there is "nothing to [be] gain[ed] from a new trial."
+District courts may "reconcile the verdicts without intruding upon the jury's fact-finding role" only under "very limited circumstances," where "there is an identifiable error that only could have affected one of the verdicts," "where the necessary factual findings can be determined from the pattern of verdicts," and where there is "nothing to [be] gain[ed] from a new trial."
 Id. at 902.